rsdoiel/antenna/tech_likely.md

 date: 2024-01-03, from: Michael Tsai

-Gitea (Hacker New): With just a few clicks, you can easily deploy your own Gitea instance on Gitea Cloud.
+Gitea (Hacker News): With just a few clicks, you can easily deploy your own Gitea instance on Gitea Cloud.
 Our team will handle all the maintenance, including backups, upgrades, and more.
 This allows you to focus on business development without worrying about operational issues. [&#8230;] By using dedicated infrastructure, you don't have to worry about [&#8230;]

 <span class="feed-item-link">
 <a href="https://mjtsai.com/blog/2024/01/03/gitea-cloud/">https://mjtsai.com/blog/2024/01/03/gitea-cloud/</a> <a href="https://getpocket.com/save" class="pocket-btn" data-lang="en" data-save-url="https://mjtsai.com/blog/2024/01/03/gitea-cloud/">Save to Pocket</a>